-The purpose of this study is to develop a central repository for PD-related genomic data by individuals who consent to deposit their data and bank their residual DNA obtained through clinical genetic testing for future research use, including sharing data and biosamples with the Global Parkinson's Genetics Program (GP2).
-GP2 is a global research study aimed to further understand the genetic contributions to PD through genotyping diverse patient groups and studying rare familial forms of PD: (https://gp2.org/).
+The purpose of this study is to expand clinical genetic testing and genetic counseling to the PD community.
+The study aims to develop a central repository for PD-related genomic data by individuals who consent to deposit their data and bank their residual DNA obtained through clinical genetic testing for future research use, including sharing data and biosamples with the Global Parkinson's Genetics Program (GP2).
+GP2 is a global research study aimed to further understand the genetic contributions to PD through genotyping and sequencing diverse patient groups and studying rare familial forms of PD: (https://gp2.org/).
 The rationale for this study is explained by the need for a centralized repository of PD-specific genomic data to advance research efforts, accelerate clinical trial timelines, and empower PWP and their clinicians to make more informed decisions for clinical care.

-This study is funded and sponsored by the Parkinson's Foundation.
+This study is sponsored by the Parkinson's Foundation and funded with the support of the Parkinson's community and their families.
 Participation in the study is entirely voluntary, and participants will receive no payments for their participation in the study.